google/ExoPlayer/docs/track-selection.md

 ### Disabling track types or groups

-Track types, like video, audio or text, can be disabled completely by using `TrackSelectionParameters.Builder.setDisabledTrackTypes`.
-This will apply unconditionally and will also affect other playlist items.
+Track types, like video, audio or text, can be disabled completely using `TrackSelectionParameters.Builder.setTrackTypeDisabled`.
+A disabled track type will be disabled for all media items:

 ~~~
 player.setTrackSelectionParameters(
     player.getTrackSelectionParameters()
         .buildUpon()
-        .setDisabledTrackTypes(ImmutableSet.of(C.TRACK_TYPE_VIDEO))
+        .setTrackTypeDisabled(C.TRACK_TYPE_VIDEO, /* disabled= */ true)
         .build());
 ~~~
 {: .language-java}

-Alternatively, it's possible to prevent the selection of tracks from a specific `TrackGroup` only by specifying an empty override for that group:
+Alternatively, it's possible to prevent the selection of tracks from a specific `TrackGroup` by specifying an empty override for that group:

 ~~~
 player.setTrackSelectionParameters(